Novite5/idempiere-docker/README.md

 # Dockerizing iDempiere

-This project was created to be used in development if you need a phoenix environment, not for production
+This project was created to be used for development, and if you need a phoenix environment, not for production

 Commands needed: `make`, `docker-compose`, `python`, `wget`, `jar`.